aws-samples/serverless-patterns/apigw-rest-vpclink-pvt-alb-terraform/README.md

 ## How it works

 This pattern demonstrates secure integration between a public REST API Gateway endpoint and a private Application Load Balancer with an ECS Fargate cluster.
-Traffic flows through VPC Link V2, which provides a secure, private connection from API Gateway to the internal ALB without exposing backend resources to the public internet.
+Traffic flows through Amazon VPC Link V2, which provides a secure, private connection from API Gateway to the internal ALB without exposing backend resources to the public internet.

-The integration uses the `--integration-target` parameter with AWS CLI (via Terraform null_resource) to properly configure the REST API Gateway with VPC Link V2, as this feature requires explicit ALB ARN specification.
+The integration uses the `--integration-target` parameter with AWS CLI (via Terraform null_resource) to properly configure the REST API Gateway with Amazon VPC Link V2, as this feature requires explicit ALB ARN specification.
 The ALB distributes traffic to ECS Fargate tasks running in private subnets.

 ## Testing